Asymptotic e-processes: Introduction

 \subsection{Summary of contributions}

 For the reader's convenience, we give a more detailed high-level overview of the results in this paper.
-In \cref{def:asymptotic e-process}, we introduce \emph{$r$-asymptotic e-processes} as doubly-indexed nonnegative processes $E = (E_{m,n})_{m,n\in\N}$ satisfying an asymptotic e-variable condition for all stopping times up to a horizon $r_m\in\N\cup\{\infty\}$.
+In \cref{def:asymptotic e-process}, we introduce $r$-\glspl{aep} and $r$-\glspl{saep} (which we simply refer to as ``asymptotic e-processes'' in a general context) as doubly-indexed nonnegative processes $E = (E_{m,n})_{m,n\in\N}$ satisfying an asymptotic e-variable condition for all stopping times up to a horizon $r_m\in\N\cup\{\infty\}$.
 Here, the extended integer sequence $r = (r_m)_{m\in\N}$ is a parameter of the notion quantifying the maximum monitoring time at approximation index $m\in\N$.
-Our first main result, \cref{thm:horizon of uniformly asymptotic e-processes}, shows via a diagonal argument that the monitoring horizon $r$ can generally be assumed to diverge to $\infty$ under mild conditions. \cref{thm:characterizations asymptotic e-processes} provides several equivalent characterizations identifying $r$-asymptotic e-processes as those that are upper bounded for all $m\in\N$ by a process that is a supermartingale up to time $r_m$ and satisfies an asymptotic calibration property.
-This result can be seen as a direct generalization of \citet[Lemma 6]{ramdasAdmissibleAnytimevalidSequential2022} to the asymptotic case, and enables a clear interpretation of the sequence $r$.
-It also formally justifies the interest of introducing the sequence $r$ in the definition, since it shows that $r$-asymptotic e-processes with $r\equiv\infty$ can be renormalized to be e-processes.
-Finally, we establish in \cref{thm:asymptotic e-processes converge to e-processes} that, for processes that converge in $L_1$ along the $m$-axis, being an $r$-asymptotic e-process for some diverging sequence $r$ is equivalent to the limit itself being an e-process.
+Our first main result, \cref{prop:horizon of uniformly asymptotic e-processes}, shows via a diagonal argument that the monitoring horizon $r$ can generally be assumed to diverge to $\infty$ under mild conditions. \cref{thm:characterizations r-SAEP} provides several equivalent characterizations identifying $r$-\glspl{saep} as processes that are upper bounded for all $m\in\N$ by a process that is a supermartingale up to time $r_m$ and satisfies an asymptotic calibration property. \cref{clry:characterizations r-AEP} extends one of the characterizations to $r$-\glspl{aep}.
+Those results can be seen as direct generalizations of \citet[Lemma 6]{ramdasAdmissibleAnytimevalidSequential2022} to the asymptotic case, and enable a clear interpretation of the sequence $r$. \cref{thm:characterizations r-SAEP} also formally justifies the interest of introducing the sequence $r$ in the definition, since it shows that $r$-asymptotic e-processes with $r\equiv\infty$ can be renormalized to be e-processes.
+Finally, we establish in \cref{thm:asymptotic e-processes converge to e-processes} that, for processes that converge in $L_1$ along the $m$-axis, the notions of $r$-\glspl{aep} and of $r$-\glspl{saep} coincide when $r\to\infty$, and are equivalent to the limit itself being an e-process.
 This further grounds the intuition that asymptotic e-processes are approximations of e-processes that are only valid asymptotically, and that no asymptotic properties are lost by allowing finite values of $r_m$ as long as $r$ diverges.